ancorasir/DesignLearnRG_euROBIN/README.md

 pip install -r requirements.txt
 ```

-An interface is provided in `interface/`, which consists of 3D visualization and data curves of robot.
+An interface is provided in `interface/`, which consists of 3D visualization and data curves of the robot.
 You can also set the order of robot actions.
 To open the interface, run:

 ```bash
 cd interface